PaulioRandall/p90/README.md

 // read and change; but I one or two fair use cases. export default [
 	// Here's the neat part... these key-value pairs are up to you.
-	// - Functions are called without any parameters.
+	// - Undefined values throw an error.
 	// - Promises are resolved to values.
-	// - Undefined and null values throw an error.
+	// - Null values resolve to an empty string.
+	// - Objects are converted into CSS properties if called directly.
+	//   But must only contain properties that are straight forward to
+	//   stringify, i.e. string, number, bigint, and boolean.
+	// - Objects and nulls remove a single trailing colon or semi-colon if
+	//   present; everything else preserves colons and semi-colons.
 	// - Use kebab-case or camelCase if you don't like snake_case.
 	//
 	// But above all... do what works, is easy to read, and easy to change!
 	{
+		props: null,

 		rgb: rgbs,
 		color: colors,

-		// Objects are converted into CSS properties if called directly.
-		// But must only contain properties that are straight forward to
-		// stringify, i.e. string, number, bigint, and boolean
-		// E.g:
-		//   '$highlight.hover;' => 'border: 2px solid $theme.strong;
 		highlight: {
 			default: {
 				'border-radius': '0.4rem',